root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 Summary
 -------

 In this post, we learned how to pair Eclipse IDE and cmake4eclipse plugins to setup an effective development environment for CERN ROOT scripts and ROOT-based programs.
-It was a process, so let's draw a line and summarize what we learned today:
+It was a process, so let's draw a line and summarise what we learned today:

 * Learned how to install and setup the Eclipse IDE and cmake4eclipse.
 * Compiled ROOT project with debug symbols in Eclipse.
 * Investigated how to transform a ROOT script into a ROOT-based program with CMake configuration file.
 * Got familiar with Eclipse IDE user interface.
 Set up our ROOT-based project, created and run the Debug configurations.

 I hope you enjoyed this technical note.
-If not yet familiar, you can now continue learning fundamental Eclipse CDT hotkeys and debugging capabilities [on YouTube](https://www.youtube.com/results?search_query=eclispe+cdt+debug).
+If not yet familiar, you can now continue learning fundamental Eclipse CDT hotkeys and debugging capabilities [on YouTube](https://www.youtube.com/results?search_query=eclipse+cdt+debug).

-> For those who are interested in setting up the same devlopment environment for a project that utilizes both - Geant4 and ROOT, [please follow this link](https://docs.google.com/document/d/1Q-ypwku8ZTR53uW4Djy3ANzRnxk1sokEeYrwvJ3JOSE/edit?usp=sharing).
+> For those who are interested in setting up the same development environment for a project that utilizes both - Geant4 and ROOT, [please follow this link](https://docs.google.com/document/d/1Q-ypwku8ZTR53uW4Djy3ANzRnxk1sokEeYrwvJ3JOSE/edit?usp=sharing).

 Feel free to leave comments below if you have any questions or recommendations.